waltterir/waltterir/README.md

 # Hey, I'm Wate👋

-Backend-focused developer building APIs and deploying them with Docker and GCP, with hands-on experience in integrations (MuleSoft Anypoint) and a growing interest in AWS.
+Backend-focused developer building APIs and deploying them with Docker on both GCP and AWS, with hands-on experience in integrations (MuleSoft Anypoint).

 3rd year Business Information Technology student